 - study skills and time management

 - Elective courses serve to broaden students’ horizons and expose them to new experiences.
-Examples of courses we’ve offered include: sign language, step dancing, zumba, and art.
+Examples of courses offered include: sign language, step dancing, zumba, and art.

 - Weekly cultural and social activities -- no college experience would be complete without an opportunity for students to socialize with and learn from one another.
-Examples of cultural and social activities include: Visiting the art museum, trips to a movie theater, bowling, team building activities, playing basketball, visiting amusement parks, ice skating, and participating in a potluck dinner.
+Examples of cultural and social activities include: visiting the art museum, trips to a movie theater, bowling, team building activities, playing basketball, visiting amusement parks, ice skating, canoeing and participating in a potluck dinner.

 - Once a student reaches their second summer with the program, they are eligible to participate in a work study opportunity.
 This experience allows students to gain valuable, real-world knowledge that will help the student once in college.
 Student will learn important skills that can assist them when balancing the demands of getting a college education as well as their first job after graduating from college.
 Additionally, this experience provides students with the opportunity to strengthen their resume.

 - UB students who have graduated high school are eligible to come to the Summer Enrichment Institute in the summer immediately following their graduation and participate in the Bridge program.
 During this summer, students are permitted to take a college course at Columbus State Community College.
-This course will be paid for by Upward Bound and will provide college credit and provide a head start to students’ college experience and success.
+This course will be paid for by Upward Bound and will provide college credit and a head start to students’ college experience and success.

 All Upward Bound events and activities during the academic year and the Summer Enrichment Institute are free to students and their parents or guardians.
 Even more exciting, students can earn money if they participate in all components of the program, maintain appropriate attendance, and adhere to the conduct expectations of the program.
 The amount of money students can earn is directly related to the time and effort they put into the program.